 Rabies is an infectious disease caused by a virus.
 You can become infected through a bite, scratch or lick from an infected animal.
 The disease is fatal in many cases.
 Rabies occurs almost everywhere in the world.
 The chance of getting the disease in the Netherlands is small.

-How do you get rabies?
+How can I get infected with rabies?

 The rabies virus is mainly found in dogs, bats, foxes and cats.
 You can get rabies when you are bitten, scratched or licked by an infected animal.
 If an infected animal licks over a wound, you can become infected.
 Travelers abroad are often bitten or scratched by (stray) dogs or monkeys.